WW2 Commando History - March

 March 1944 saw No 9 (Army) Commando along with 40 & 43RM Commandos take part in the Anzio landings.
 Amongst the many casualties was Private Robert Rose Urquhart of No 9 Commando.
 He recovered from his wounds at Anzio only to be killed the following year at Lake Comacchio.
 We have copies of 2 of his letters home, the first when injured and in hospital, and the second dated the 29th March 1945 having just rejoined No 9 Commando in Italy.
 He was killed in action 4 days later.
 Click HERE for more about Pte Urquhart and to read those and other letters.

-During this time No 2 Commando were involved in Operation Detained 1 on the island of Solta (Yugoslavia), whilst 43RM Commando were involved on Hvar Island (Yugoslavia).
+During this time No 2 Commando were involved in Operation Detained 1 at Grohote village on the island of Solta (Yugoslavia).
+Read some basic information about this operation [HERE].
+43RM Commando took part in a raid on Hvar Island (Yugoslavia).

 March 1944 also saw continued operations in the Far East involving HQ 3 Cdo Bde and Nos 5 (Army) Commando and 44RM Commando, one particular being Operation Screwdriver.
 The fighting in the Arakan campaign was tough and casualties high.
 Photos of some of the No 5 Commando graves from the Arakan campaign can be seen in our war graves album for Burma (Myanmar) HERE.